 The inputs are ground referenced while the output automatically biases to one-half the supply voltage.
 It has a low quiescent current drain: 4mA (24 mW when operating from a 6 volt supply) and "low" harmonic distortion: up to 0.2% (AV = 20, VS = 6V, RL = 8Ω, PO = 125mW, f = 1KHz) with a worst case of 10%THD.

-The internal circuit is based on a classic power amplifier configuration typically referred as Lin Topology.
-Although old, it remained nearly unbeatable and almost all solid-state power amplifiers follow it.
+The internal circuit is based on a classic audio power amplifier configuration typically referred as Lin Topology.
+Although old, it remains nearly unbeatable and almost all solid-state power amplifiers follow it.

-The Voltage Amplifier Stage (VAS): the high gain voltage amplifier stage is the core of the power amplifier.
-Its job is to amplify the low amplitude input signal to a suitable level.
+- The Voltage Amplifier Stage (VAS): This is the core of the power amplifier.
+Its job is to amplify the low-level signal generated by the input signal to a suitable level.
 Most VAS circuits work in class-A mode since they basically require only a small amount of current, and therefore power losses over the active device can be retained reasonably small.
 A basic VAS circuit is a common emitter amplifier.

-The Output Stage (OPS): is a current amplifier working in either class-A, class-B or class-AB mode.
-The function of the output stage is to provide enough current gain so that voltage potential provided by VAS can exist over the low load impedance.
+- The Output Stage (OPS): It is a current amplifier working in either class-A, class-B or class-AB mode.
+The function of the output stage is to provide enough current gain so that voltage potential provided by VAS can exist over a low impedance load.

 The simplest current amplifier is an emitter follower.

 A typical configuration is to directly couple the bases of the output transistors to the collector of the VAS, thus the transistors do not require individual biasing (like the one shown in the image above).

-The Feedback Network: its task is to send in some form the output signal to the VAS, thus it has an important part in error correcting as well as in bandwidth and gain limiting.
+- The Feedback Network: its task is to send in some form the output signal to the VAS, this it has an important part in error correcting as well as in bandwidth and gain limiting.
 Feedback can be either local, global or a mixture of both.
-Feedbacking from output to VAS (or more often to the input stage preceding it), is used to limit the gain and set the DC operating points.
+Feedbacking from the OPS to VAS, is used to limit the gain and set the DC operating points.

 Following the Lin Topology, the LM386 internal circuit that can be found in the datasheet is divided into Input Stage, Voltage Amplifier Stage (VAS), output stage (OPS) and Feedback network: